Best Lights for Painting Miniatures—My Brief View

 Pros

-• Bright, wide beam desk lamp
+• Bright, even beam suitable as a single-lamp desk setup

 • Easy clamp on system that doesn’t get in your way